 - For in-person help with a medical library question, do I need to make an appointment?

-The librarians continue to offer their virtual offices as a primary interaction point with our faculty, clinical affiliates, residents, students, and staff.
-In-person office visits are accommodated on request.
-Appointments are appreciated so we can make sure we are available to help: Bookings links can be found on the department contact page.
+Appointments are appreciated so we can make sure we are available to help: Bookings links can be found on the department's contact us page.

 - What if I need help after hours?